sagemath/trac_to_gh/Issue 9661.md

 # Issue 9661: pari(string) and gp(string) always returns a value, even when it should not

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9661

 Original creator: jdemeyer